MotifExplainer: a Motif-based Graph Neural Network Explainer: Experimental Studies

 \subsection{Ablation Studies}

-In our MotifExplainer, we employ an attention model to score and select the most relevant motifs to explain a given graph.
+Our MotifExplainer employs an attention model to score and select the most relevant motifs to explain a given graph.
 To demonstrate the effectiveness of using motifs as basic explanation units, we build a new model named AttnExplainer that uses edges as basic explanation units and apply an attention model to select relevant edges as explanations.
 We compare our MotifExplainer with AttnExplainer on three datasets: BA-Shape, BA-2Motif, MUTAG.
-The comparison results are summarized in Table~\ref{table:quantitative}.
+The results are summarized in Table~\ref{table:ablation}, and Table~\ref{tab:3}.
 From the results, our model can consistently outperform AttnExplainer.
-In particular, when the Sparsity value exceeds 0.5, our model outperforms AttnExplainer by at least 52.2\%, which shows the effectiveness of using motifs for explanations.
+This is because motifs can better obtain structural information than edges by using motifs as the basic unit for the explanation.